surjos/temp/Tutorial.md

 ### Sensor calibration

-Based on the calibration measurements you compile into the firmware (see [[Tutorial\#Sensor-calibration|Sensor calibration]]), the firmware tries to compensate all three sensors for:
+Based on the calibration measurements you compile into the firmware (see *[Sensor calibration](Tutorial#sensor-calibration)*), the firmware tries to compensate all three sensors for:
 * wrongly scaled sensor axes: e.g. if the accelerometer x-axis measures 200 units, whereas the accelerometer y-axis measures 230 units with the same force applied.
 All three axes per sensor should be consistent.
 * zero offsets: e.g. if any of the gyroscope axes reports something different than zero when the board is not moving.